Splashcard04/JSMapper/README.md

 # Notes and FAQs
 * Currently all classes are stored in the main file that you will be scripting in, this will hopefully be addressed in a furure update but for now I will walk you through how to minimize the effect of this, see [wiki](https://github.com/Splashcard04/JSMapper/wiki)
-* This framework is meant for people with small amounts of coding experience, if you are more advanced I would highly reccomend Swifter1243's ReMapper
+* This framework is meant for people with small amounts of coding experience, if you are more advanced I would highly reccomend [ReMapper](https://github.com/Swifter1243/ReMapper)

 ### **To get started with JSmapper, head over to the [wiki](https://github.com/Splashcard04/JSMapper/wiki)**